QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    For instance, when provided templates, a server can optimize internal memory usage, enabling higher performance and scability.

    The solution presented in this document supports both servers that do and do not support NMDA.
-In both cases, templates are edited and applied as configuration in \<running\>.
-For servers supporting NMDA, the solution enables templates to also be defined in \<system\> {{?I-D.ietf-netmod-system-config}}, and \<intended\>
-   always returns the configuration with the templates expanded.
+In both cases, templates are edited and applied as configuration in \<running>\.
+For servers supporting NMDA, templates may be defined in \<system\> {{?I-D.ietf-netmod-system-config}}, if supported by the server, and \<intended\> always returns the configuration with the templates expanded.
 For servers not supporting NMDA, a "with-templates-expanded" parameter may be passed by a client, when fetching configuration from \<running\>, to obtain the configuration with the templates expanded.
+However templates are expanded, a "with-template-inheritance" parameter may be passed by a client, when fetching expanded configuration, to obtain the expanded configuration with annotations indicating from which template values came from.

    Templates may be expanded off-box.
 If a client has knowledge of the complete contents of \<running\> and \<system\>, if